janusqa/DjangoStore/README.md

 - Can add related fields to the listing.
 See ProductAdmin example.
 We can also show a particular field of the related object.
 It's in the example implemented by using a method called collection_title
 - Can override base query using "get_queryset".
 See CollectionAdmin
 - Add links to related objects/fields in a list.
 See CollectionAdmin
+- Can specify what columns to search by in a list.
+See CustomerAdmin
+- Can configure filter for columns.
+Custome filters included for custom columns you added.
+See ProductAdmin.
+- Add custom actions.
+Every list comes with a free DELETE action.
+See ProductAdmin.
+- Can customize the forms objects in the admin.
+As an example we will auto-fill the slug field of the product object when we enter a title

 ### IMAGES via Admin
 - add MEDIA_URL and MEDIA_ROOT to settings.py in main project folder